 - By Air: The nearest airport is Gwalior Airport (about 120 km away).
 From there, you can hire a taxi or take a bus to Shivpuri and then to Surwaya.

 - By Train: The nearest railway station is Shivpuri Railway Station (about 25 km away).
-It is well-connected to major cities like Gwalior, Bhopal, and Jhansi.
+Major cities like Gwalior, Bhopal, and Jhansi are well-connected to Surwaya.

 - By Road: Surwaya is easily accessible by road from Shivpuri (25 km).
 You can take a private taxi or a local bus to reach the site.
 Shivpuri is well connected by National Highway NH-46, making road travel convenient.

-Since Surwaya is a small village, there are limited accommodation options available nearby.
+Surwaya is a small village with only a few accommodation options available nearby.
 However, visitors can stay in Shivpuri, which has several hotels, resorts, and guest houses.
 Some recommended options include MP Tourism Tourist Village, A government-run resort with good facilities.

 The ideal time to visit Surwaya ki Garhi is during the winter months (October to March) when the weather is pleasant for exploration.
 Summers (April to June) can be extremely hot, while the monsoon season (July to September) enhances the landscape with lush greenery, creating a soothing atmosphere.